OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/cloud-services/cloud-services-nodejs-develop-deploy-app.md

 <!-- IMG List -->

-[hello result of hello New-AzureService helloworld command]: ./media/cloud-services-nodejs-develop-deploy-app/node9.png
+[The result of the New-AzureService helloworld command]: ./media/cloud-services-nodejs-develop-deploy-app/node9.png
-[hello output of hello Add-AzureNodeWebRole command]: ./media/cloud-services-nodejs-develop-deploy-app/node11.png
+[The output of the Add-AzureNodeWebRole command]: ./media/cloud-services-nodejs-develop-deploy-app/node11.png
-[A web browser displaying hello Hello World web page]: ./media/cloud-services-nodejs-develop-deploy-app/node14.png
+[A web browser displaying the Hello World web page]: ./media/cloud-services-nodejs-develop-deploy-app/node14.png
-[hello output of hello Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node19.png
+[The output of the Publish-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node19.png
-[A browser window displaying hello hello world page; hello URL indicates hello page is hosted on Azure.]: ./media/cloud-services-nodejs-develop-deploy-app/node21.png
+[A browser window displaying the hello world page; the URL indicates the page is hosted on Azure.]: ./media/cloud-services-nodejs-develop-deploy-app/node21.png
-[hello status of hello Stop-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node48.png
+[The status of the Stop-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node48.png
-[hello status of hello Remove-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node49.png
+[The status of the Remove-AzureService command]: ./media/cloud-services-nodejs-develop-deploy-app/node49.png